ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 ### 4. Addresses must come from inputs or named state variables.

 This ensures that every transactional address footprint is bounded.
-In practice, it prevents iteration over addresses, such as in the following example:
+Given the first three restrictions, this ensures that the neighbourhood is bounded.
+In practice, this pattern prevents iteration over addresses, such as in the following example:

 ```
 contract UnboundedFootprintExample {